|Atomic Mass||28.0855 g.mol -1|

 Polymers of Silicon

-Silanes are comprised of homologous series of silicon hydrides and they are very strong reducing agents.
+Silanes are members of homologous series of silicon hydrides, and they are very strong reducing agents.
 They catch fire very easily and are very reactive when exposed to air.
-They are not stable in room temperature.
+They are not stable at room temperature.

-Silicides have structures which are similar to carbides and borides and therefore, the heats of formation are usually similar to that of carbides and borides of the same elements.
+Silicides have structures that are similar to carbides and borides and therefore, the heats of formation are usually similar to that of carbides and borides of the same elements.

-These are also known as silicon dioxide and its major constituents are granite and sandstone.
+These are also known as silicon dioxide and their major constituents are granite and sandstone.

 Silicon carbides and silicon react with stable halogens forming silicon tetrahalides.
-These silicon tetrahalides readily hydrolyze in water, unlike carbon tetrahalides.
+These silicon tetrahalides readily hydrolyse in water, unlike carbon tetrahalides.

-About 95% of the earth’s rocks constitute of the silicate minerals.
+About 95% of the earth’s rocks consists of silicate minerals.
 If the mass is taken into consideration, then around 28% is of the earth’s crust consists of silicon.

 Uses of Silicon